 When trying to modularize software-systems to acheive reusability, components come to mind.
-However, there is a problem with that: large components are very specific which limits reuse; many small components often make it necessary to write larger amounts of glue code to integrate them.
+However, large components are often very specific which limits their reuse; many small components often make it necessary to write a large amount of glue code to integrate them.